-Actions which will normally result in disqualification from the competition:
+Actions which will normally result in disqualification:

 - a.
-Bringing the event, its organisers, the FAI or the sporting code into disrepute. - b.
+Bringing the event, its organizers, the FAI or the sporting code into disrepute. - b.
 The use of banned substances. - c.
-Unauthorised interference with an aircraft in a Secure Area. - d.
+Unauthorized interference with an aircraft in a Secure Area. - d.
 Flight outside the specified flight envelope of the aircraft or dangerous flying. - e.
 Flight or attempted flight with prohibited equipment. - f.
-Unauthorised assistance during a task. - g.
-Interference with the firmware or software of a CIMA approved GNSS flight recorder - h.
-Flight without a helmet or emergency parachute - i.
-Use of ballasting between weighings in an economy task (if weighing method used).
+Unauthorized assistance during a task. - g.
+Interference with the firmware or software of a CIMA approved GNSS flight recorder